mama-regen/P-C_Gif_Ripper/README.md

 ***You must have Python3 installed for this to work.***

+1. Put in it's own folder in root folder of "Princess & Conquest."
+That should be whatever folder steam opens for you when you click "Browse Local Files"
+    - `(ex.
+C:/SteamLibrary/steamapps/common/Princess & Conquest/{whatever you wanna name the folder hoss})`
-Click on "Run.bat" to install necessary Python libraries and run the program.
+2. Click on "Run.bat" to install necessary Python libraries and run the program.

 The default configuration is to export the images at their default size into the "pic_dump" folder.
 The GifMaker constructor in "Program.py" takes the optional arguments "scale" and "blur" in case you want to try and get a bigger picture out of it.
 That will take longer though.
 You can also customize where it dumps the images